xiaoxianyu-office/mm/skills/mechanics/showentity.md

 ## Description
-Shows the hidden caster to the targeted players.
+Shows the caster, if hidden via the use of the [hide] mechanic, to the targeted players.

 ## Attributes